coderefinery/train-the-trainer/content/coderefinery-intro.md

 ## Goals

-- Develop and maintain **training material on software best practices** for researchers that write code/scripts/notebooks.
+- Develop and maintain **training material on good enough software development practices** for researchers that write code/scripts/notebooks.
 - Our material addresses all academic disciplines and tries to be as programming language-independent as possible.
 - Provide a [code repository hosting service](https://coderefinery.org/repository/) that is open and free for all researchers based in universities and research institutes from Nordic countries.